How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 • Order long-lead items during permitting, not after framing.

-How We Compress the Charlotte Metro Build Timeline Without Cutting Corners
+How Can You Compress the Charlotte Metro Build Timeline Without Cutting Corners?

 If you are weighing builders, ask each one for a phase-by-phase schedule with named inspection dates and material order dates, not a single end-date promise.
 A schedule with no detail is a schedule that will slip.
 You can review our custom home builder services to see how we structure each phase.